T0mmy29/Voice-Assistant/README.md

 We need to install the following libraries to run this Python Code.

-Pip is a requirement to install the following modules,(if not installed already) to install pip, use the following command with your python
+Pip is a requirement to install the following modules,(if not installed already) to install pip, use the following command with your python in your terminal.

        python get-pip.py
 1) WIKIPEDIA:-